 While Pacific Sounding Press expanded its scope during the 1980s, 1990s and early 2000s, it retained its original commitment to producing books that offered practical advice on the improvement of organizational functioning (whether in postsecondary education, health care or other sectors of society).
 Books were published on the nature of an appreciative approach to Executive Coaching (Executive Coaching: An Appreciative Approach) and the creation of appreciative organizations (Creating the Appreciative Organization).
 Another publication directed toward those doing executive coaching provided tools for working with contemporary leaders (Themes and Variations for Postmodern Leaders and Their Coaches),

 Each of these books is still available for purchase directly from Pacific Sounding Press–though each of these books is now in short supply.

-In 2020, the Pacific Soundings Press returned to its original focus on postsecondary education — with the establishment of two sister publishing centers, The Professional Psychologist Press and the Atlantic Soundings Press, and with a renewed commitment to providing resources to members of the highly-challenged education community.
+In 2020, the Pacific Soundings Press reaffirmed its focus on postsecondary education and health, and established a collaborative relationship with two sister publishing houses, The Professional Psychologist Press and the Atlantic Soundings Press.
+Pacific Sounding Press will continue its commitment to providing resources to members of the highly-challenged education and health-care communities.

 Authors: William Bergquist and Steven Phillips